The deadline for applications was the 31st August 2017. Further grants will be made available as more data is deposited with the archives.

 A list of applicable datasets for this grant call is available below.

-Queries on this grant should be directed to Ruth Geraghty, Data Curator at the Children’s Research Network at the following address: email@example.com
+Queries on this grant were directed to Ruth Geraghty, Data Curator at the Children’s Research Network at the following address: email@example.com